nicosensei/miyoo-mini-better-sd-card/README.md

 Bios files should be copied to the `boxart/bios` folder on the SD card.
 Create it if it does not exist.

-## Adding boxart
+## Adding ROMs

-boxart should be copied to the `boxart` folder on the SD card.
+Roms should be copied to the `roms` folder on the SD card.
 Create it if it does not exist.

 The shortcuts in the `RetroArch` folder are configured with the following paths (you need to edit `config.json` files if you'd like to change them):

-- Arcade - CPS1: `/boxart/cps1`
+- Arcade - CPS1: `/roms/cps1`
-- Arcade - CPS2: `/boxart/cps2`
+- Arcade - CPS2: `/roms/cps2`
-- Arcade - Fina Burn Neo: `/boxart/fbneo`
+- Arcade - Fina Burn Neo: `/roms/fbneo`
-- Arcade - Neo-Geo: `/boxart/neogeo`
+- Arcade - Neo-Geo: `/roms/neogeo`
-- Nintendo - GameBoy: `/boxart/gb`
+- Nintendo - GameBoy: `/roms/gb`
-- Nintendo - GameBoy Color: `/boxart/gbc`
+- Nintendo - GameBoy Color: `/roms/gbc`
-- Nintendo - GameBoy Advance: `/boxart/gba`
+- Nintendo - GameBoy Advance: `/roms/gba`
-- Nintendo - NES: `/boxart/nes`
+- Nintendo - NES: `/roms/nes`
-- Nintendo - Super Nintendo: `/boxart/snes`
+- Nintendo - Super Nintendo: `/roms/snes`
-- Sega - Game Gear: `/boxart/gamegear`
+- Sega - Game Gear: `/roms/gamegear`
-- Sega - Master System: `/boxart/mastersystem`
+- Sega - Master System: `/roms/mastersystem`
-- Sega - Megadrive: `/boxart/megadrive`
+- Sega - Megadrive: `/roms/megadrive`
-- Sega - Sega CD: `/boxart/segacd`
+- Sega - Sega CD: `/roms/segacd`
-- NEC - PC Engine: `/boxart/pcengine`
+- NEC - PC Engine: `/roms/pcengine`
-- RPG Make 2000/2003: `/boxart/easyrpg` (unzipped)
+- RPG Make 2000/2003: `/roms/easyrpg` (unzipped)

 ## Ports

 Some game ports are supported by RetroArch cores.
 The data files should be copied to the following folders:

-- NXEngine - Cave Story: `/boxart/nxengine`
+- NXEngine - Cave Story: `/roms/nxengine`
-- OutRun - Cannonball: `/boxart/cannonball`
+- OutRun - Cannonball: `/roms/cannonball`

 ## Default cores